|

 POPCORN BARS

-2 cups popped corn
+2 cups popped corn1/2 cup water

 1 cup walnut meats, ground in food grinder